Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Methodology

 \section{Methodology}

 To develop the new framework, we introduce a proximal Bellman operator and the associated sparse and adaptive optimal policy in Section \ref{proximal_opt}.
-To estimate such an optimal policy, we propose a minimax framework called proximal temporal consistency learning in Section \ref{proximal_learn}.
-The proposed method is theoretically guaranteed, and is also practical for addressing the challenges in mHealth applications.
+To estimate such optimal policy, we propose a minimax framework called proximal temporal consistency learning in Section \ref{proximal_learn}.
+The proposed method is able to address the practical challenges in mHealth applications, and also has some theoretical guarantees, e.g., the bounded performance error in Section \ref{theory}.

-The \textit{greedy} optimal policy $\bar{\pi} \in \arg \max_{a} Q^{*}(s,a)$ in \eqref{greedy_Qfunc} is a deterministic policy, which recommends an action instead of a probability distribution, given a state.
-In practice, a deterministic policy might not be robust for unexpected situations whenever the true optimal action is temporarily unavailable or difficult to implement.
-In contrast, a stochastic policy usually characterizes the optimal decision rule by a probability distribution, which provides a probability of suggesting other near-optimal actions in addition to the optimal one.
-In the existing literature, many works use the Boltzmann distribution to model the optimal policy distribution \citep{schulman2017equivalence, haarnoja2018soft, luckett2020estimating}.
-However, such a policy distribution is prone to assigning nonzero probability mass to all actions, including non-optimal and dismissible ones.
+The \textit{greedy} optimal policy $\pi^{*}(s) = \arg \max_{a} Q^{\pi^{*}}(s,a)$ is a deterministic policy, which means it suggests an action according to a deterministic rule without uncertainty.
+Several drawbacks exist for the deterministic policy class.
+First, the deterministic policy greedily takes an action at each decision stage, and thus fails to suggest a rule to pick up other (near-optimal) actions as back-up.
+This restriction leads the deterministic policy class to be non-robust for unexpected situations whenever the true optimal action is temporarily unavailable or restricted to implement.
+For example, the insufficient insulin or patient's budget restricts him/her to adopt a sufficient dosage of insulin at each decision stage \citep{rehg2017mobile, marling2020ohiot1dm}.
+Second, the deterministic policy class is suboptimal due to poor exploration of environment, which is usually caused by taking greedy actions.
+The insufficient exploration impairs the performance of the algorithm, especially for the MDPs with large action or state spaces \citep{john1994best}.
+In contrast, the stochastic policy takes actions following a probability distribution, and therefore incorporates a certain degree of randomness, and successfully encourages exploration of the dynamic environment \citep{singh1994learning, schulman2015trust}.
+Also, the stochastic policy could suggest other actions with specific probabilities, which makes it more flexible and robust under unexpected situations.
+A more detailed comparison between deterministic and stochastic policy class is provided in Section 15, Appendix.
+The aforementioned advantages motivates many existing work to consider modeling a stochastic policy.
+In particular, one popular choice is using the Boltzmann distribution to model the optimal policy \citep{schulman2017equivalence, haarnoja2018soft, luckett2020estimating}.
+However, such policy distribution is prone to assigning nonzero probability mass to all actions, including non-optimal and dismissible ones.
 This could be problematic when the cardinality of the action space is large, which may cause the policy distribution to degenerate to a uniform distribution, and potentially fails to provide a desired action recommendation.